 The fusion industry has been gaining momentum and this decade should yield milestone results to demonstrate fusion energy as a real source of energy.
-However, fusion energy environmental conditions for the structural and functional materials are extreme and still unsolved.
+However, fusion energy environmental conditions that will be experienced by the structural and functional materials are extreme and the ability to withstand these conditions are still unsolved.

 Liquid metal Compatible Materials